bekk/bekk-christmas/post/kotlin/wip-–-collections.md

 println(bigCountries2) // [Sweden, Germany]
 ```

 Now let's look at the difference between sequences and lists.
 If a sequence operation returns another sequence, it’s an intermediate function.
 If it doesn’t return a sequence, it’s terminal.
 Sequences are lazy, so intermediate functions for sequences don’t do any calculations.
-All the calculations are added to the sequence, and they are not performed until a terminal operation is called.
+All the calculations are added to the sequence, and they are not executed until a terminal operation is called.
 On a list, however, the intermediate function does the calculation and returns a new collection.

 If we expand the example above with some print statements, we can see how the program executes: